-Found to have had an undeclared conflict of interest in the allocation of funds from the now discredited Community Sport Infrastructure Grant Program, the Auditor-General’s report suggested that the executive, may have favoured sports in which he had a vested interest.
+Found to have had an undeclared conflict of interest in the allocation of funds from the now discredited Community Sport Infrastructure Grant Program, the Auditor-General’s report suggested that the executive, who Australasian Leisure Management understands was Robin O'Neill, may have favoured sports, primarily tennis, in which he had a vested interest.

 Senator McKenzie, who now holds the Agriculture portfolio, ignored many of the recommendations of Sport Australia, in a process where Sport Australia and Senator McKenzie's Department of Sport ran parallel recommendation procedures.